Notifications

 International participation in PISA has grown steadily:

-Since PISA assesses 15 year-olds regardless of how many years of education they may have had, the majority of Alberta students who write are in Grade 10, while some are in Grade 9.
+Since PISA assesses 15-year-olds regardless of how many years of education they may have had, the majority of Alberta students who write the assessments are in Grade 10, while others are in Grade 9.

 Learn more about PISA participation.